nullpo-head/wsl-distrod/docs/references.md

 Distrod will start automatically when Windows starts, regardless of whether you are logged in or not.

 **NOTE**: Distrod runs on Windows startup with a 30 second delay.
-You can check if the auto-start suceeded by Windows's Task Scheduler.
+You can check if the auto-start succeeded by Windows' Task Scheduler.

 See also: